 The user has two options for adding an operator, constant, variable, function, or reference to an expression:

 - By typing it directly into the textual editor field, which makes it appear in the visual editor as well.

 The New Element button triggers a dialog with the selection of all available calculation elements.

 There are two ways a user can expand a variable to see the underlying structure of the variable.

-- Expand an individual variable by clicking or tapping the Expand Variable button.
+- Expand an individual variable by clicking the Expand Variable button.

-- Expand all variables by clicking or tapping the Expand All Variables button in the header toolbar.
+- Expand all variables by clicking the Expand All Variables button in the header toolbar.

 In both cases, a confirmation message is displayed warning the user that this action is irreversible and variables cannot be collapsed back.